information

 • Add places on public property where flood water can go when Johnson Creek is high.

-• Remove non-native plants and replace them with native plants.
+• Remove nuisance and non-native plants and replace them with native plants.

-• Build trails for maintenance access and emergency response.
+• Build adequate trails for access and emergency response.

 Sign up for weekly email or text message updates for Springwater Wetlands and Floodplain Restoration Project through our free GovDelivery subscription service.
 These updates are the best way to stay informed about what’s happening and what to expect.
 You can also sign up for bulletins on other projects and topics.